Life's Work: Six Conversations with Makers

 Maine Public TV Air Times:

-A look inside the creative routines and personal stories of a collection of master craftspeople living on Canada's Eastern Seaboard, whose life experiences have shaped their work in tandem with their own two hands.
+Life's Work: Six Conversations with Makers invites viewers inside the creative routines and personal stories of a collection of master crafts people living on Canada's Eastern Seaboard, whose life experiences have shaped their work in tandem with their own two hands.
 Each of the six short episodes documents the artistry of such crafts as stone carving, wood turning and carving, sculpting, felting, and metal smithing.

+Life's Work: Six Conversations with Makers was produced by Ben Proudfoot of Craft Alliance Canada & Breakwater Studios & Bernard Burton.